Police: "Nothing criminal" going on with tunnel discovered near major sporting complex

 “This was built with a considerable amount of sophistication,” Saunders said.
 “The individuals responsible for building it clearly had some expertise in structural integrity.”

-Police also found a gas can, food and beverage containers, work gloves, a wheelbarrow and moisture-resistant light bulbs in the tunnel.
-Dirt covered a wooden lid that concealed the tunnel's surface entrance.
+Police also found a gas can, food and beverage containers, work gloves, a wheel barrow and moisture-resistant light bulbs in the tunnel, which has been filled in.
+Its entrance was concealed by dirt over a wood lid.

 The Pan American Games involves nearly 7,000 athletes from Latin America, South America, the Caribbean and North America.
 It is the third-largest international sports competition after the Olympic Summer Games and the Asian Games.